UIT-INF-2201/uit-inf-2201.github.io/index.md

 We use Canvas to share important information, make sure to check your email.
 For discussions/chat the course has its own Discord server, you will find and invitation link on Canvas.

-The github organization for this course can be found [here](https://github.com/uit-inf-2201-s25)
+The github organization for this course can be found [here](https://github.com/uit-inf-2201)

-Less formal communication channels are in the making, it might be Teams, it might be Discord, or it might be something completely different.
+Less formal communication channels are in the making.
+An invite will be posted on Canvas when it's ready.

 **Staff**